 SSH Brute Force

+This scenario performs a credential brute-force attack against the SSH service using hydra from the attacker container.
 The script tries passwords from a wordlist against a target host until a valid combination is found.

 Attack Script